Grain storage prep is one of the most important things to do for your harvested crop, monitoring your stored grain’s temperature is the other.

 As you consider ways to improve your farm’s finances, now you face another question.
 Do you take the lower price and possibly risk losing money on the crop, or do you set it aside?
 Either way, you’ll want to be sure your grain storage prep is handled.

-Before you make that decision, we suggest you take a walk around your property.
+But, before you make that decision, we suggest you take a walk around your property.
 Are you set up for long-term storage?
 If not, here are some easy ways to solve that problem.

 Check Your Equipment

 Before storing grain, you need functional grain bins.
 Grain storage prep means bins need to be repaired, if needed, and updated, if possible.
 Yes, we know it’s tempting to hold off on repairs or replacements, hoping that rusty patch or the damaged panel will last one more year.
-The problem is that all those issues, no matter how small they may seem, can lead to major damage and ruin the crop.
+But, the problem is that all those issues, no matter how small they may seem, can lead to major damage and ruin the crop.
 For example, leaks can bring in water, mold or insects, while rust-caused holes can create air pockets in the bin.

-Secure bins can stop these problems before they start.
+Fortunately, secure bins can stop these problems before they start.
 First, examine the entire structure.
 That means going over the roof panels, stairs, vents and all connections.
 Are there any missing bolts, or doors that aren’t watertight?
 These need to be repaired or replaced as soon as possible.
 Also, check inside the vents to make sure there’s no old grain, dead insects or other debris that could limit or cut off airflow.